APEXOfficePrint/aop-apex-plugin/README.md

 * Run the aop_db_pkg.sql from APEX > SQL Workshop > SQL Scripts
 * Import the dynamic_action_plugin_be_apexrnd_aop_da.sql in APEX - Plug-ins
-* Get an API key from https://www.apexofficeprint.com by signing in or logging in
+* Get an API key from https://www.apexofficeprint.com by signing up or logging in

 ### More info